 While your rental fee covers the use of the bus, variable costs like fuel and tolls are often billed separately.
 This is because the final mileage and route can change depending on your itinerary.
 In the San Francisco Bay Area, crossing bridges means tolls, and these can add up depending on your destinations.
 A reputable company will provide a clear estimate based on your planned route, but the final cost will reflect the actual distance traveled and tolls incurred.
 Be sure to ask how these charges are calculated so you have a clear picture of the total expense.

-Parking and Overnight Stays
+Planning for Parking and Overnight Fees

 Finding parking for a large vehicle can be tricky and often comes with a fee.
 Any parking costs required at your destinations, such as hotels, event venues, or attractions, are typically not included in the rental quote.
 It’s a good idea to research parking options and fees for your planned stops ahead of time and add them to your budget.
 As mentioned earlier, if your trip spans multiple days, you’ll also need to cover your driver’s hotel room.
 Planning for these expenses ensures there are no last-minute scrambles and your trip runs seamlessly from start to finish.